sayeda-chattopadhyay/rainydays-main/README.md

 The following steps were used during development:

-Adobe XD was use for designing the website.
+- Adobe XD was use for designing the website.
-The design was tested using Adobe XD prototype.
+- The design was tested using Adobe XD prototype.
-The website was created using HTML and CSS.
+- The website was created using HTML and CSS.
-The website was further improved using JavaScript.
+- The website was further improved using JavaScript.
-A WordPress installation was madeA
+- A WordPress installation was made.
-WooCommerce plugin in WordPress was used to host product information.
+- WooCommerce plugin in WordPress was used to host product information.

 <a href="https://sparkling-pavlova-fd0470.netlify.app/">Rainydays Link</a>

 ## Built With

-HTML
+- HTML
-CSS
+- CSS
-Javascript
+- Javascript

 ## CMS

-WordPress REST API
+- WordPress REST API
-WooCommerce
+- WooCommerce

 ## Designed with

-AdobeXD
+- AdobeXD

 ## Getting Started

 ### Installing

-Download the zip of the project or clone the repo :
+- Download the zip of the project or clone the repo :

 https://github.com/sayeda-chattopadhyay/rainydays-main.git

 ### Running

-Open in Visual Studio Code and use the Live Server Preview extension to view the site.
+- Open in Visual Studio Code and use the Live Server Preview extension to view the site.

 ## Contributing

-Any suggestions and feedback are welcome
+- Any suggestions and feedback are welcome

 ## Contact